dbca-wa/wastd/docs/data_curators.rst

     import_odk('data/Track_or_Treat_0_26_results.json', flavour="odk-tt026")
     import_odk('data/Track_or_Treat_0_31_results.json', flavour="odk-tt031")

-This process contains three manual steps, which at the current rate of evolution of forms and corresponding import routines poses the most efficient solution.
+This process contains three manual steps for each form, which at the current churn rate of forms (and corresponding import routines) is the most efficient solution.

-The downloaded JSON files contain all data (excluding images, which are linked via URLs) and pose (with the exception of images) an additional backup.
+The downloaded JSON files contain all data (excluding images, which are linked via URLs) and provide an additional backup.

 =======
 Data QA